NVIDIA Reflex came out as a new feature in September 2020 and is now integrating with Rainbow Six (+Siege).

 Looking back at my decades of gaming, such marketing announcements are usually too good to be true.
 Or, most of the time, a feature like this only helps those who buy the latest product (in this case, it was the new RTX 3000 graphics card), even though everyone will supposedly benefit from it.
 According to NVIDIA, all graphics cards with a GTX 900 or higher are supported.

 Of course, you’re wondering what NVIDIA Reflex will do for your performance in Rainbow Six (r6).
+If you prefer this topic in the form of a video, we have the right one here:

 Note: This article was written in English.
 Translations into other languages may not provide the same linguistic quality.
 We apologize for grammatical and semantic errors.